Her Campus Logo Her Campus Logo

 Christina Guy is Co-Campus Correspondent for Her Campus at Pace!
 She oversees the running of the chapter, all of its inner workings, hosts meetings, and more.
 She also consistently writes articles for Her Campus at Pace and has for 3 years now.
 Outside of Her Campus, Christina works in childcare as a summer camp counselor and a seasonal lead teacher.
 She is a History major and has a minor in Sociology/Anthropology.
 She is a First Year Experience peer leader and an education TA.
 Christina has submitted personal pieces to several small literary magazines since high school and continues to do so.
 Christina hopes to become a museum curator one day or work within museum education.
 On her own, Christina loves to write fiction, listen to music, and read.
 She is also a huge Star Wars fan and often writes articles pertaining to the subject.
 Christina is also a co-host of her own on-campus radio show called Sunday Scaries.
 Christina is also an expert in all things history and 5 Seconds of Summer.
 Two very different subject areas, but she is proficient in each nonetheless!
 She is also very passionate about 70s aesthetic and fashion and hopes to be able to completely embody the full 70s look one day.

-Grace Jeffrey is thrilled to be a part of Her Campus at Pace!
+Grace Jeffrey is thrilled to be Her Campus at Pace's treasurer for the 2024-2025 school year!
 She enjoys writing pieces within the scope of film, music, and other areas of pop culture, as well as themes revolving around facets of her current home — New York City.
 While living in her hometown in North Texas, Grace became immersed in the worlds of filmmaking and writing.
 In high school, she began taking more advanced film and writing courses and became a finalist in her district’s film festival.
-She has also worked at a local ice cream shop as well as professionally pet-sitting.
 In college, Grace is currently majoring in Film and Screen Studies with a minor in Arts and Entertainment Management.
-She is Head of Marketing at Rainy Day Productions, Social Media Manager in Pace Film Club, and holds roles in many other organizations.
-She also helps with weekly camerawork at her church.
-In her free time, Grace loves going to concerts, the movie theatre, and browsing the city — whether it's with friends or solo!
-However, most importantly, she loves starting scripts and creating brand new cinematic universes.
-On Mondays, she co-hosts Cinema GEMs, a movie-tell-all with her best friend Emma on their college radio station.
-When off-the-air, you can always catch her listening to 5 Seconds of Summer on her city strides.
+She has stayed busy this summer and presently with a video production internship as well as one more focused on social media management/digital marketing.
+In school, she is Secretary of Pace Film Club and Head of Marketing at Rainy Day Productions.
+She also works at her favorite movie theater in the Upper West Side!
+In her free time, Grace loves going to concerts, the theater, and exploring the city — whether it's with friends or solo!
+On Thursday nights, she co-hosts Cinema GEMs, a movie-tell-all with her best friend Emma on their college radio station.
 She loves taste-testing various NYC pizzas around the city, and, above all else, living with her four best friends.